10th November 2025

 This creates operational challenges for fraud and compliance teams, who must balance local regulatory requirements with consistent global processes.
 Data residency rules, for example, can limit how customer data is stored and analysed across borders, impacting fraud detection capabilities.

 As a result, many organisations are moving towards more flexible compliance models that can adapt to regional requirements while maintaining central oversight.
+Maintaining a clear register of regional regulatory obligations, reviewing policies regularly and establishing consistent reporting standards can help retailers respond more effectively as requirements evolve.

 To manage these pressures, enterprise retailers are investing in more robust fraud governance frameworks.
 This includes clearer ownership of fraud risk at a senior level, stronger collaboration between fraud, compliance, legal and IT teams, and more formalised policies around incident response and reporting.

-Documentation and auditability are also becoming critical.
+Documentation and auditability are becoming critical.
 Retailers must be able to demonstrate not only that controls are in place, but that they are effective, monitored and continuously improved.

 Advanced fraud platforms are playing a key role in supporting compliance.
 Real-time monitoring, automated reporting tools and integrated case management systems help organisations respond quickly to incidents while maintaining detailed audit trails.
-However, technology alone is not enough.
-The most effective strategies combine data, automation and human oversight to ensure decisions remain explainable and aligned with regulatory expectations.

 As fraud regulation continues to evolve, the direction of travel is greater accountability, tighter controls and increased scrutiny of complex ecosystems.